SSIS Slowly Changing Dimension Type 1

 SSIS Slowly Changing Dimension Type 1 - 7

-STEP 6: Select a Dimension Table and Keys: This page is used to configure the Dimensional table information.
+STEP 6: Select a Dimension Table and Keys: This page configures the Dimensional table information.

 SCD Select Dimension Table and Keys